Hand over computer screen

 Current research projects

-• Translational mechanisms of stress vaccination as resilience mechanism
+• Neuronal network mechanisms of self-regulation as a resilience mechanism

 • Development of instruments for dynamic systems analysis in resilience research (IDSAIR)